 Insecticides that target flying insects are widely available.
 Look for options labeled specifically for use against mayflies or general flying insects.
 To ensure safe application, follow the manufacturer’s instructions carefully..

 Indoor sprays can also be useful, especially in areas where you notice heavy activity.
-Aim at windows, doors, and other entry points where these pests might enter your home.
+Aim at windows, doors, and other entry points where these pests might enter your clean home.

 For outdoor applications, consider using a fogger or aerosol spray around your yard during peak seasons when mayflies are most active.
 This creates a barrier that helps reduce their numbers before they get inside.